feathers-plus/feathers-offline-realtime/README.md

 [![Dependency Status](https://img.shields.io/david/feathersjs/feathers-offline-realtime.svg?style=flat-square)](https://david-dm.org/feathersjs/feathers-offline-realtime)
 [![Download Status](https://img.shields.io/npm/dm/feathers-offline-realtime.svg?style=flat-square)](https://www.npmjs.com/package/feathers-offline-realtime)

-> Offline-first realtime replication.
-Realtime, read-only publication from a service.
+> Offline-first realtime replication with optimistic updates.

 You can keep on the client a near realtime replica of (some of) the records in a service configured on the server.

+You can optimistically create, modify and remove records in the client replica using standard Feathers service calls.
+These mutations are also asynchronously performed on the server, and those delayed results may themselves mutate the client replica.
+Any errors on the server will revert the data in the client replica.

-This may make your client more performant, so it appears "snappier."
+These features may make your client more performant, so it appears "snappier."

 You can replicate just a subset of the records in the service by providing an optional "publication" function